vvv/cv/README.md

 **Version Control**:
 - Proficient with Git, recognized as team's "Bash/Git go-to guy"

-**Editors**:
-- Proficient with vanilla & Doom Emacs, VS Code, Neovim

-**AI Assistants:**
-- Proficient in utilizing AI tools like ChatGPT-4 and CoPilot in daily tasks

 **Leadership and Mentoring**:
 - Team leadership and mentoring experience